-2019 2018

 £000 £000

-Consideration for the PEDL143 interest 300 -
+Consideration for the PEDL143 interest 300

-Disposal costs (20) -
+Disposal costs (20)

-Book value of remaining interest (10) -
+Book value of remaining interest (10)

 Exploration write-back 270

-Implotation write buck

 If the Group is not able to or elects not to continue in any other licence, then the impact on the financial statements will be the impairment of some or all of the intangible assets disclosed above.
 Further details of commitments are included in note 23.